-Prerequisites of course Algorithms and Tools for Test and Diagnosis of Systems on a Chip: Recommended: VLSI Testing, (Introduction to Algorithms)

-Contents of the course Algorithms and Tools for Test and Diagnosis of Systems on a Chip: Short Description

-The course "Algorithms and Tools for Test and Diagnosis of Systems on Chip" deals with advanced topics in test and diagnosis of integrated systems.
+2 - Options within the module: None 3 Admis Admission requirements: None erequisites of course Algorithms and Tools for Test and Diagnosis of Systems on a Chip: ecommended: VLSI Testing, (Introduction to Algorithms) 4 Conter ontents: Contents of the course Algorithms and Tools for Test and Diagnosis of Systems on a Chip: Short Description The course "Algorithms and Tools for Test and Diagnosis of Systems on Chip" deals with advanced topics in test and diagnosis of integrated systems.
 The focus is on algorithms and tools for computer-aided preparation and application of test and diagnosis procedures.

-Topics include but are not restricted to:

-- Advanced techniques for built-in self-test and embedded test

-- Built-in diagnosis

-- Test of robust and self-adaptive systems

-- Adaptive Testing

-After attending the course, the students will be able

-- to describe recent approaches in test and diagnosis, - to explain and apply the underlying models and algorithms, - to explain the specific challenges of nanoscale integration and evaluate test strategies accordingly.

-The students are able

-- to apply their basic knowledge for studying and understanding new approaches from the state of the art literature, - to present the new contents in a conference style presentation, and - to describe the new contents in a scientific manuscript.

-zu Type of examination Duration or Weighting for the Type of examination scope module grade a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100%
+Contents Topics include but are not restricted to: Advanced techniques for built-in self-test and embedded test Built-in diagnosis Test of robust and self-adaptive systems Adaptive Testing 5 Learning outcomes and competences: Domain competence: After attending the course, the students will be able to describe recent approaches in test and diagnosis, to explain and apply the underlying models and algorithms, to explain the specific challenges of nanoscale integration and evaluate test strategies accordingly.
+Key qualifications: The students are able • te o apply their basic knowledge for studying are state of the art literature, o present the new contents in a conference st o describe the new contents in a scientific ma yle presentation, ar 6 Assessments: ⊠Final module exam (MAP) □ Module exam (MP) □ Partial module exams (MTP) Type of eveningtion Duration or Weighting for the ZU Type of examination scope module grade a) Written or Oral Examination or Presentation 120-180 min or 30-45 min or 30 min 100%

-7 Study Achievement: --- ------- --------------
+7 Study Achievement:

+none

+8 Prerequisites for participation in examinations:

+None

+9 Prerequisites for assigning credits:

 The credit points are awarded after the module examination (MAP) was passed.

+10 Weighing for overall grade:

+The module is weighted according to the number of credits (factor 1).

+11 Reuse in degree courses or degree course versions :

-Masterstudiengang Computer Engineering v3 (CEMA v3), Masterstudiengang Computer Engineering v4 (CEMA v4), Masterstudiengang Electrical Systems Engineering v3 (ESEMA v3) - Amtssprache
+Masterstudiengang Computer Engineering v3 (CEMA v3), Masterstudiengang Computer Engineering v3 (CEMA v3), englisch, Masterstudiengang Computer Engineering v4 (CEMA v4), Masterstudiengang Electrical Systems Engineering v3 (ESEMA v3) - Amtssprache

+12 Module coordinator:

 Prof. Dr. Sybille Hellebrand